Pietro395/zkSync-projects/README.md

 # zkSync-projects
-A collection of projects that support zkSync L2 scaling solution
+A collection of projects that support zkSync L2 scaling solution for Ethereum

 Feel free to contribute!